XJINE/Unity_RenderTextureSetter/README.md

 # Unity_RenderTextureSetter

-Automatically set RenderTexture to camera in runtime.
+Set RenderTexture to camera in runtime.

 ## Import to Your Project